ghemanth15/Sentiment-Analysis-on-Product-based-Reviews/README.md

 ### About sentiment.py
 This python file is used to extract data from ``` data.csv ``` file and calculate their polarities.

+### Polarities
+Polarity, also known as orientation is the emotion expressed in the sentence.
+It can be positive, neagtive or neutral.Polarity in sentiment analysis refers to identifying sentiment.
+If polarity is positive, then it is a positive review , if the polairty is negative then it is a negative review and if polarity is zero then it is neutral.
+Polarity ranges from -1 to 1 where -1 represents negative comment's maximum polarity and +1 represents positive comment's maximum polarity.

 ### How to run this project
 1. Initially download the following packages: <br/>
 ``` pip install textblob ``` <br/>